The equivariant model structure on cartesian cubical sets: Cylindrical model structures

 There is a well-known connection between the fibration extension property and fibrancy of the universe \cite{Shulman:2015ua} that we spell out carefully because we are working with a somewhat different axiomatization here.

 \begin{lem} Any premodel structure on a presheaf topos with fibrant universes has the fibration extension property.
 Conversely, if a premodel structure with the fibration extension property has universes, then those universes have fibrant base objects. \end{lem} \begin{proof} We first show that fibrant universes imply the fibration extension property.
-For any fibration $q \colon D \fto A$, by Proposition \ref{prop:has-universes} there is a universe $\pi \colon \dot{U} \fto U$ and a classifying pullback square.
+For any fibration $p \colon X \fto A$, we have a classifying universe $\pi \colon \dot{U} \fto U$ with fibrant base $U$.
 In particular, this choice defines a classifying map and thus a lifting problem

-which admits a solution since the base of the universe is fibrant.
+which admits a solution since $U$ is fibrant.
 The pullback of $\pi$ along this map, displayed below-right, defines a small fibration over $B$.
-The pullback square for $q$ factors through the one for $p$ defining the desired extension square:
+The pullback square for $p$ factors through the one for $q$ defining the desired extension square:

 Conversely, suppose the fibration extension property holds and consider a lifting problem into the base of one of the universal fibrations: